My GLOW Amp won't turn on. Does it need servicing?

 Our amplifiers are a perfect match for our GLOW loudspeakers, but will work well with many other home audio and studio monitor speakers.
-If you choose to use your own speakers, we recommend using speakers with a sensitivity rating of at least 90 dB SPL (“sound pressure level”) or higher.
-Your owner's manual will usually tell you your speaker's SPL rating, sometimes the information is even on the back of your speaker and often you can get it from the manufacturer's website.
+If you choose to use your own speakers with our Amp One, we recommend using speakers with a sensitivity rating of at least 90 dB SPL (“sound pressure level”) or higher.
+Your owner's manual will usually tell you your speaker's SPL rating; sometimes the information is even on the back of your speaker, and often you can get it from the manufacturer's website.

 Our amplifier works best with sensitive (efficient) speakers that don't present tricky impedance loads.
 Click herefor additional information on what speakers to use, or email us with your questions and we'll get back to you.